 Formulating the properties of the bridge components and their assumptions is straightforward.
 Properties (or assumptions, respectively) of the software and hardware components that are formulated on the interactions with the bridge components are essentially assumptions (or properties) of the bridge components.
-For instance, the second group of properties (or assumptions, respectively) of S-SEN in Figure 4, which are formulated on the clock interrupts generated by the bridge component between S-SEN and hardware and their responses from S-SEN, are assumptions (or properties) of the bridge component.
-The properties of the two bridge components are verified using 3.76 seconds and 6.03 megabytes and 0.66 seconds and 4.07 megabytes, respectively.
+For instance, the second group of properties (or assumptions, respectively) of S-SEN in Fig. 4, which are formulated on the clock interrupts generated by the bridge component between S-SEN and hardware and their responses from S-SEN, are assumptions (or properties) of the bridge component.
+The properties of the two bridge components are verified using 3.76 s and 6.03 megabyte and 0.66 s and 4.07 megabyte, respectively.

-A system-level property P_1 to be verified on the basic sensor system is shown in Figure 11.
-P_1 asserts that the basic sensor system transmits on the network repeatedly.
-Repeated setting and clearing of a flag in H_NET indicates repeated transmission.
-To verify P_1 , we construct an abstraction of the basic sensor system as follows:
+A system-level property $P_1$ to be verified on the basic sensor system is shown in Fig. 11. $P_1$ asserts that the basic sensor system transmits on the network repeatedly.

+Fig. 10.
+A basic sensor system.